-Hosted during New Orleans Entrepreneur Week, the JEDCO Challenge elevates opportunities for entrepreneurs by providing them with a platform in which to showcase their early-stage ventures and by uniting them with today’s local business leaders, establishing relationships that will provide access to direct capital, business resources and mentorship.
+The JEDCO Challenge, powered by Greater Lakeside Corporation, elevates opportunities for entrepreneurs by providing them with a platform in which to showcase their early-stage ventures and by uniting them with today’s local business leaders, establishing relationships that will provide access to direct capital, business resources and mentorship.
 Our up-and-coming innovators are the future of Jefferson Parish and we want to give them the tools to find success locally.

 How Does It Work?

-Through a rigorous review process, JEDCO will choose ten entrepreneurs to move on to the interview round.
-Interviews for that portion of the competition will happen in early-December.
-Our panel of experts will help us choose five finalists.
+Once the deadline has passed, JEDCO will choose 10 applicants to move on to the semifinal interview round.
+Interviews for that portion of the competition will happen the first week of April 2018.
+Our panel of experts will help us choose our JEDCO Challenge finalists.

-Our sponsors have donated money, time, and in-kind services to ensure that the JEDCO Challenge has a positive impact on regional entrepreneurs and the Jefferson Parish community.
+JEDCO would like to extend a big thank you to all of the companies and organizations that supported the 2017 JEDCO Challenge.
+Our sponsors donated money, time, and in-kind services to ensure the JEDCO Challenge has a positive impact on regional entrepreneurs and the Jefferson Parish community.
 Please take a minute to look through the list of sponsors for the event.
 Their kindness gives us the chance to connect vision with opportunity.

-365 Connect, Ardyn Thriffiley & Associates, Atmos Energy, Carver, Darden, Koretzsky, Tessier, Finn, Blossman & Areaux, LLC, Biz New Orleans, Cox Communications, Daul Insurance, First NBC Bank, Gambel Communications, Gillis, Ellis & Baker, Innovation Ochsner, Jefferson Chamber, LaPorte CPA’s and Business Advisors, Louisiana Small Business Development Center, Marriott Metairie at Lakeway, and Sandler Training
+365 Connect, Ardyn Thriffiley & Associates, Carver, Darden, Koretzsky, Tessier, Finn, Blossman & Areaux, LLC, Biz New Orleans, Connect2Sell, Daul Insurance, Gillis, Ellis & Baker, Innovation Ochsner, Jefferson Chamber, LaPorte CPA’s and Business Advisors, Louisiana Small Business Development Center, Postlethwaite & Netterville, & Touchpoints Marketing & Advertising

 Website | Facebook